Chatie/semver/README.md

     1. `isDev(version: string): boolean`
 1. TypeScript support.
 It contains the typing definations already

-Please goto the original `semver` GitHub homepage to learn more from [semver](https://github.com/npm/node-semver)
+Learn more about the original `semver` from its GitHub homepage: [semver](https://github.com/npm/node-semver)

 ## BACKGROUND